qkfang/azure-ai-lab/docs/02-Azure-AI-Services/5-SEO.md

 Develop a feature to download a specific web page, convert html to text and summarise it.

-There is a `SEO` page (`apps\web\pages\seo\Seo.tsx`) on chatbot.
-The page has an input textbox for a url, and a button to invoke AI Service and get back a generated SEO content. use `http://localhost:4000/product.html` for testing.
+There is a `SEO` page located here (`apps\web\pages\seo\Seo.tsx`) on the website.
+The page has an input textbox for a url, and a button to invoke AI Service and get back a generated SEO content.
+Use `http://<codespaces_url>/product.html` for testing (replace <codespaces_url> with actual url of the codespaces website)

+1- Navigate to the page via `Explorer` and click the file to open it in the editor.

-Open above page in `VS Code` and replace the whole file with below code.
+2- Replace all text in the file with below code.

 ```